-It’s National Gardening Week and it’s time to get sowing, mowing, hoeing and planting.
+It’s National Gardening Week and time to get sowing and planting.
 I love being out in the open air, remembering how I used to help my dad in the garden at the railway station where we lived.
-He would grow all sorts of vegetables and fruit which kept Grandma busy later in the summer preserving jams, chutneys and bottling syrups as well as serving up fresh vegetables.
-I’ve put her recipes into Grandma Abson’s Traditional Baking book.
-But now’s the time to get sowing.
-I’ve made an early start this year and have tomato, pepper and chilli plants well on the way inside and French beans, carrots and salads peeping through outside in the ground under cover.
-So, I’m well on the way to making sure we have a regular supply of fresh produce.
+He would grow all sorts of vegetables and fruit which kept Grandma busy in the late summer preserving jams, chutneys and bottling syrups as well as serving up fresh vegetables.

-But with all this hard work, we gardeners need a break so what could be better than a mug of tea with a homemade biscuit (or two!).
-Here’s a recipe I was given from Grandma Morris :
+With all this hard work, we gardeners need a break so what could be better than a mug of tea or coffee with a homemade biscuit (or two!).
+Here’s a recipe for a perfect tea break.

 6oz/175g caster sugar